AnzhelikaTy/AnzhelikaTy/README.md

 ## Hi there 👋

 ### I'm Angelika Susemcik,
- ex-stewardess 🛫 and now a passionate self-taught **front-end developer**.
+ ex-stewardess 🛫 and now a passionate self-taught **front-end web developer**.
 I decided to go further!

-Currently my goal is to become **full-stack** 💪
+- 💪 My goal is to become **full-stack web developer**

 - 🎓 I started my journey in front-end development with SheCodes Worshops (Basics, Plus, Responsive) by Matt Delac